-If you visit Ecuador on a Tourist Visa, you are allowed to stay for up to 90 days.
-If you wish to extend your stay, you can obtain a Prórroga extension for an additional 90 days.
+If you visit Ecuador on a Tourist Visa (T-3), you are allowed to stay for up to 90 days.
+If you wish to extend your stay, you can obtain an extension (prórroga) for an additional 90 days for $150.00 at any Immigration office.
 Make sure your Passport is valid for six months or longer.

 Temporary Resident Visa